-The Huge Gift that Keeps on Giving – Powerful Christmas Magic
+The Huge Gift that Keeps on Giving: Powerful Christmas Magic

-A friend of mine, Rachel, told me that her mother was leaving her an inheritance of $70,000 when she passed away.
-Rachel’s mom is in excellent health, and this money is not available for some time to come.
+The Huge Gift that Keeps on Giving: Powerful Christmas Magic.
+A friend of mine, Rachel, told me that her mother, when she passed away, left her an inheritance of $70,000.
+However, Rachel’s Mom is in excellent health, and this money will not be available for some time.

-Rachel has two daughters, ages 11 and 13.
-Her daughters help her clean their revenue properties when there is tenant turnover.
-The girls thought their mom and dad were in the cleaning business!
+When tenant turnover occurs, her daughters help her clean their revenue properties.
+However, the girls thought their parents were in the cleaning business!

 The girls asked, “What was the cost of ownership?”